vishvAsa/AgamaH_shaivaH/trikam/abhinavagupta-mUlam/tantrAlokaH/tantrasAraH/07_deshAdhva-prakAshanam.md

 <details><summary>English</summary>

-This is known as the 'sphere of śakti' (śaktianda).
+This is known as the 'sphere of śakti' (śaktiaṇḍa).
 </details>